Structuring the data.

 An FD will be considered simple, if it has a single source attribute.
 A simple FD characterizes an entity (table) whose source is the key and whose properties are the goal of the FD.

-It is said that an FD is composed, if its source consists of a collection of several attributes.
+An FD is said to be composed, if its source consists of a collection of multiple attributes.
 A compound FD describes an association between entities (tables) whose source is the key and whose properties are the goal of the FD.
 There must be no extraneous attributes in the source of a compound FD.
 For example, if we have the 2 compound FDs:

 1- A1, A2, A3 -> A4